What is a Rake on a Roof and Explanation about It

 Roof Rake Detail

-After knowing ‘what is a rake on a roof’ in general, you may want to understand the further details.
-Read the following characteristic below to learn about them:
+After knowing rake on a roof in general, you may want to understand the further details.
+Read the following characteristics below to learn about them:

 Type